Frequently Asked Questions

 A. Very much so.
 Membership and assets are increasing steadily.
 Let's look at KCCU as an example.

 Since the current CEO Jon Dessau began working at KCCU in 2000, KCCU was approximately $40 Million with 7,700 members and reserves of $2.5 Million and 27 employees.
-There are now over 12,000 members with reserves of approximately $13 million and assets of over $140 million with over 40 employees.
+There are now over 12,000 members with reserves of approximately $13 million and assets under administration of over $160 million with over 40 employees.

 Nationally, there are over 10 Million Canadians who have more than $340 billion invested in Credit Unions and Caisses Populaires across Canada, with over 2,900 branches.
 In Ontario alone, there are over 90 credit unions serving 1.4 million members, employing over 6,000 people holding over $40 billion in assets.

 Q. How secure are credit unions?

 A. No one has ever lost a dollar that was held on deposit in an Ontario credit union.

 The record shows that your funds are safe in a credit union.
 In our case, Kingston Community, we have a very strong foundation and first-rate financials.
 We meet and exceed all regulatory requirements.